 - Middle and high school students who live farther than 3.5 miles from their school

-For the 2021-2022 school year, we will provide transportation services to students attending the following schools:
+We will provide district-provided transportation services to eligible students attending the following schools for 2022-2023:

 - Ernesto Galarza Elementary (must live inside attendance boundary)